Bata94/DockerRight/README.md

 ## Description

-A simple Docker Container that allows you to monitor your Docker Containers and backup your Docker Volumes, with notifictaions.
+A simple Docker Container that allows you to monitor your other Docker Containers and backup your Docker Volumes, with notifictaions.

 It creates a tarball (.tar) per configured volume, at the configured time, and stores it in the configured location :)
 In the best case the Output directory is mapped to a Network Drive or another Host.